-There has been quite a lot of hype about this book, but at first I wasn’t sure that I wanted to read it.
+There has been quite a lot of hype about This Is Going To Hurt, but at first I wasn’t sure that I wanted to read it.
 Firstly, things rarely live up to the hype.
 Secondly, I feel I’ve had enough of doctors, the NHS and hospitals to last me a lifetime.
 Of course, curiosity eventually got the better of me, and I’m glad it did because I loved it!
 It’s not easy for a book to make me laugh but this really tested by bladder control.

 What’s It About?